 Selling, general and administrative expenses consist primarily of costs for our sales and marketing, finance, human resources, business development and general management functions, as well as professional services, such as legal, consulting and accounting services.
-We expect selling, general and administrative expenses to increase in future periods as we commercialize product candidates that receive marketing authorization or regulatory clearance and as our needs for sales, marketing and administrative personnel grow.
-Other selling, general and administrative expenses include facility-related costs, fees and expenses associated with obtaining and maintaining patents, clinical and economic studies and publications, marketing expenses, and travel expenses.
+We expect selling, general and administrative expenses to increase in future periods as we commercialize product candidates that receive marketing authorization or regulatory clearance and as our needs for sales, marketing and administrative economic studies and publications, marketing expenses, and travel expenses.
 We also anticipate increased expenses related to audit, legal, regulatory and tax-related services associated with being a public company.
-We expense all selling, general and administrative expenses as incurred.
+We expense all selling, general and administrative expenses as include facility-related costs as the associated with being a public company.
+We expense all selling, general and administrative expenses as incrured.